Recognition of same-sex unions in Hungary: Legislative action

 Registered partnerships (bejegyzett élettársi kapcsolat, /hu/) are only open to same-sex couples.
 Registered partners are entitled to the same inheritance and property rights, widow's pension, tax benefits, social benefits, and immigration and naturalization rights as married spouses.
 Partners are also entitled to receive information about the health of their partner and make medical decisions if the partner cannot do so themselves (e.g. accident), are treated as next-of-kin in criminal law, and are protected from domestic violence.
 Unlike married spouses, registered partners cannot take a common surname, adopt or participate in artificial insemination.
 In February 2018, the Budapest District Court ruled that Hungary must recognize same-sex marriages performed abroad as registered partnerships.
 This was upheld by the Constitutional Court in June 2025, which ordered the Parliament to pass legislation allowing same-sex marriages validly contracted abroad to be recognised as registered partnerships.
+This ruling was expanded on on 25 November 2025, when the European Court of Justice (ECJ) ruled in a legal case involving a dual Polish-German couple who had married in Germany but sought recognition of their marriage in Poland, Jakub Cupriak-Trojan and Mateusz Trojan v Wojewoda Mazowiecki, that member states of the European Union must recognise each other's same-sex marriages.

 Statistics

-By the end of 2023, 1,362 partnerships had been performed in Hungary.
+By the end of 2025, 1,776 partnerships had been performed in Hungary.